eitansuez/istio-mesh-expansion-example/README.md

 ## Install east-west gateway and expose Istiod

-Control plane traffic between the VM and istiod goes through this gateway (see [the istio documentation](https://istio.io/latest/docs/ops/deployment/vm-architecture/)).
+Control plane traffic between the VM and istiod goes through this gateway (see [the Istio documentation](https://istio.io/latest/docs/ops/deployment/vm-architecture/)).

 1. Install the gateway